 Is insider threat becoming a bigger issue to companies?
-When asked about top risks to organizations, an SEC practitioner poll showed that insider threat came up in second place (cybercrime was the top risk).
+When asked about top risks to organizations, an SEC practitioner poll showed that insider threat took second place (cybercrime was the top risk).
 However, in the same poll, only 46% of respondents had a formal insider threat program in place.
-When asked, what was the most important thing organizations were doing to address insider risk, monitoring access to systems and physical assets was the most often cited answer.
+When asked what was the most important thing organizations were doing to address insider risk, monitoring access to systems and physical assets was the most often cited answer.

-However, in recent discussions with security practitioners the SEC is finding some security leaders are looking for new tools and resources to proactively address insider threats.
-The most significant initiative we’ve seen recently is attempting to take all the sources of data and information from current initiatives (e.g., shown in the poll above) to address insider threat and combining it new and emerging sources of information that could proactively identify risks; and turn this combination of information into actionable strategy.
-Newer sources of early warning indicators can consist of: information from social media, “dark web” criminal activity monitoring, real time reporting of arrests and associated information and civil court final proceedings.
-This should be combined with internal corporate data including performance data and corrective actions taken.
+However, in recent discussions with security practitioners, the SEC is finding that some security leaders are looking for new tools and resources to proactively address insider threats.
+The most significant initiative we’ve seen recently is attempting to take all the sources of data and information from current initiatives (e.g., shown in the poll above) to address insider threat and combining it with new and emerging sources of information that could proactively identify risks.
+This combination of information can then be turned into actionable strategy.
+Newer sources of early warning indicators include information from social media, “dark web” criminal activity monitoring, real time reporting of arrests and associated information, and civil court final proceedings.
+This should be combined with internal corporate data, including performance data and corrective actions taken.
 All this information has the potential to identify and communicate behaviors that could signal a troubled person or a troubling situation that could escalate to an insider threat action.

 How Vulnerable is your Company to Malicious Insiders?

 Scoring:If you answered yes to 5 or less: High Risk

 You need to become more involved in your risk oversight process and learn what controls the organization has in place.

 If you answered yes to 6-8: Moderate Risk